-We’re thrilled to announce that you can now donate your clothes to Oxfam by post, for free, with Collect+
+We’re thrilled to announce that you can now donate your clothes to Oxfam by post, for free, with Yodel.

-It’s easy to donate clothes and accessories to Oxfam, reduce landfill, and help support life-changing projects for people living in poverty.
+It’s easy to donate items to Oxfam, reduce landfill, and help support life-changing projects for people living in poverty.
 Here’s how:

 Order your free donation bag now.

 The better the quality, the more money you’ll help to raise

 3. Pack your bag